sakkke/emmet-live/README.md

 ## Features

-- Live preview the entered Emmet
+- Automatically convert the entered Emmet to HTML

 ## License